 One of the most vocal supporters of strict voter ID laws, then-Texas Attorney General Greg Abbott (now the state’s governor), told the Houston Chronicle in July 2012 that his office has prosecuted about 50 cases of voter fraud in recent years.
 “I know for a fact that voter fraud is real, that it must be stopped, and that voter id is one way to prevent cheating at the ballot box and ensure integrity in the electoral system,” he told the paper.
 Abbott’s office did not respond to ProPublica’s request for comment.

 How many voters might be turned away or dissuaded by the laws, and could they really affect the election?

 According to the Brennan Center, about 11 percent of U.S. citizens, or roughly 21 million citizens, don’t have government-issued photo ID.
 This figure doesn’t represent all voters likely to vote, just those eligible to vote.

-State figures also can be hard to nail down.
-In Pennsylvania, nearly 760,000 registered voters, or 9.2 percent of the state's 8.2 million voter base, don't own state-issued ID cards, according to an analysis of state records by the Philadelphia Inquirer.
-State officials, on the other hand, place this number at between 80,000 and 90,000.
+Exact state figures on how many people lack acceptable IDs can be hard to nail down.
+Before Pennsylvania’s voter ID law was struck down, a 2012 analysis of state records by the Philadelphia Inquirer found that nearly 760,000 registered voters , or 9.2 percent of the state’s 8.2 million voter base, don’t own state-issued ID cards.
+State officials, on the other hand, placed the number between 80,000 and 90,000.

 As for the potential effect on the election, one analysis by Nate Silver at the New York Times’ FiveThirtyEight blog estimates they could decrease voter turnout anywhere between 0.8 and 2.4 percent.
 It doesn’t sound like a very wide margin, but it all depends on the electoral landscape.